JaggarYussef/Cookie-Clicker/Readme.md

 ## Our Project

 We wanted to change the concept and make it our own.
 Instead of a cookie-clicker we worked on a "Pokeball clicker".
-Everytime people click on the pokedall, they will get a Pokedollar which is needed in order to buy boosters, multipliers or auto-clickers.
+Everytime people click on the pokeball, they will get a Pokedollar which is needed in order to buy boosters, multipliers or auto-clickers.

-When reaching a certain amount of Pokeball, players will be able to buy multipliers that will multiply the number of Pokedollars they own for a certain price.
+When reaching a certain amount of Pokeball, players will be able to buy multipliers that will multiply the number of Pokedollars they earn for a certain price.

-Auto-clickers are pokemons that will click for player every second or so, helping them collect as much Pokedollar possible without them clicking.
+Auto-clickers are pokemons that will click for player every second or so, helping them collect as much Pokedollar as possible without them clicking.

-Boosters are temporaly boost that give an increased amount of Pokedollar while clicking.
-It last for 30 secondes.
+Boosters are temporary boost that give an increased amount of Pokedollar while clicking.
+They last for 30 seconds.

 Just for your information, we used **Bootstrap** framework for the front-end.